Pumpkin Bars with Cream Cheese Frosting

 Pumpkin Bars with Cream Cheese Frosting are a dessert that will have folks lining up for the recipe!
 This is the BEST pumpkin bar recipe you’ll ever encounter!

 When autumn rolls around, these seasonal pumpkin squares are always on my baking list.
-The lovely spiced bars with a thick, dreamy layer of frosting are the perfect treat for pumpkin lovers.
+These lovely spiced bars with a thick, dreamy layer of frosting are the perfect treat for pumpkin lovers.

 - Nicknamed “Killer Pumpkin Bars” by some of my online foodie friends, you will agree there are the best pumpkin bars once you taste your first bite.